 outer world, but physically volatile at home.
 The mask they wear

-outside their life with you, has them suppressing difficult
+outside their life with you, has them suppressing difficult feelings,

-feelings, to keep up appearances.
-Repression always
+to keep up appearances.
+Repression always magnifies

-Borderline taking their frustrations, anger and disappointments
+taking their frustrations, anger and disappointments out on you--regardless

-become the scapegoat for their unresolved rage left over from childhood.
+for their unresolved rage left over from childhood.